 After testing and verifying thousands of hashboards, we have found that different types of ASIC chips can replace the original chips of your hashboard.
 For example, the Antminer T17, S17 and S17 Pro can share all four kinds of ASIC BM1397 chips.
 Next, we tested the Antminer T17+ and S17+ hashboards, respectively.
 We have found that these hashboards can mix the following two types of ASIC chips: BM1397AG and BM1397AI.
 This is very useful when the ASIC chips of a specific model are out of stock!
 But what about the explanations behind each ASIC chip?

 This type of chip is the original model of Bitmain’s BM1397 design.
 It is strictly found on the Antminer T17, Antminer S17 and Antminer S17 Pro.
-The very first cards with this type of chip won’t have any mention of the chip type, so if you can’t see the information on your hashboard, this is probably one of the very first BM1397AD!
+The first cards with this type of chip won’t mention the chip type, so if you can’t see the information on your hashboard, this is probably one of the very first BM1397AD!

 The introduction of this revision allows greater resilience at high temperatures.
 This is what allowed the T17+ and S17+ variants to make their debut.
 The BM1397AG chip is also found on the T17, S17 and S17 Pro models.
 Since it is located on many hashboards and includes all models, the BM1397AG is an asset in an ASIC repairer’s inventory.

 This review addresses some of the issues encountered with previous revisions on the T17, S17, and S17 Pro.
 It is not found on other Antminer 17 series models.
-It is unknown what fix this revision made, but BM1397AH hashboards tend to have stable hashrate even when undervolted.
+It is unknown what fix this revision made, but BM1397AH hashboards tend to have stable hashrate even when the voltage is insufficient.